ademanuele/VSMac-CodeCoverage/README.md

 ## Installation

-1. Download the latest extension `.mpack` file from the [Releases](https://github.com/ademanuele/VSMac-CodeCoverage/releases) section.

-2. In Visual Studio for Mac, open `Extension Manager -> Install from file...` and install the downloaded file.
+1. Open Visual Studio Extension Repository Manager via `Visual Studio -> Extensions... -> Gallery -> Repositories Dropdown -> Manage Repositories`.

+2. Add `https://raw.githubusercontent.com/ademanuele/VSMac-Extensions/master/main.mrep` to your repository sources.

+3. Back in extension manager, you should now be able to see the extension listed as "Code Coverage".
+Select and press `install`.

-3. Restart Visual Studio for Mac.
+4. Restart Visual Studio for Mac.

-4. Done.
+5. Done.

+Any future updates to the extension should show up in the `Updates` tab of the Extension Manager.

 ## Usage